+You can choose to:

+- · take the test with a testing officer, or

-So from 1 March 2014, you can choose between the existing driver licence testing regime and the new competency-based training and assessment courses, or a combination of the two, to gain your restricted and/or full motorcycle licence.
+- undertake a competency based training and assessment course, or

+- · a combination of the two

+to gain your restricted and/or full motorcycle licence.

 If you're interested in getting your motorcycle licence using the CBTA option, this booklet will give you all the information you need to know about what the stages of CBTA involve.